 In the past, EU data protection regulation only applied to businesses within the EU.
 The GDPR specifies that any company that handles the personal data of individuals within the EU are now responsible for the data and must follow regulations, no matter where the company is located.
 This means you can’t escape this regulation just by being a person or a firm outside the EU region.

-Of course, by being in the EU, you’re still subject to the regulation, no matter where your data subjects are.
+Of course, by being in the EU, you’re still subject to the regulation, no matter where your data subjects (i.e. people) are located.

 Processors are also not allowed to transfer data to any sub-processor without written agreement with the controller and, even in the case of an existing agreement, prior notice will need to be provided in case the controller wants to raise objections.

-The GDPR includes provisions regarding the right of modification and erasure of data, especially in cases of non-compliance with lawfulness.
+The GDPR includes provisions regarding the right of modification (changing) and erasing (deleting) of data, especially in cases of non-compliance with lawfulness.

 Any data breach including personal data must be reported to the relevant authority without undue delay i.e. as soon as it's identified.
 There is no definition of what the lowest level of a data breach is, so potentially any breach at all will require notification.

-Individuals concerned must also be notified if it is determined that they will suffer adverse effects.
+Individuals concerned must also be notified if it is determined that they will suffer any adverse effects.

-As you can see, the GDPR is an extensive change to data protection regulation in the EU, extending its protection beyond the existing level and scope and massively increasing requirements and fines.
+As you can see, the GDPR is an extensive change to data protection regulation in the EU, extending its protection beyond the existing level and scope and massively increasing requirements, as well as fines.

-One key thing about this legislation is the fact that it comes into effect in May 2018, which is not long from now, considering that it requires a complete overhaul in the way data is managed, firms may be feeling underprepared.
+One key thing about this legislation is the fact that it comes into effect in May 2018, which is not long from now!
+Considering that it requires a complete overhaul of the way data is managed, firms may be feeling underprepared.

 The first thing to do is get an understanding of the data you currently handle.
 You need to know all the data you process and which of it is considered personal data.

 Once you’ve determined what data you handle, you must design and implement processes for correctly handling that data, including all protective measures to prevent breaches.
-The standard approach is to establish a baseline of what is considered to be normal behaviour and then set protective measures to initially alert on abnormal behaviour or breaches.
+The standard approach is to establish a baseline of what is considered 'normal behaviour' and then set protective measures to initially alert on any abnormal behaviour or obvious breaches.